Babs (car): Restoration

 In 1967 Owen Wyn Owen decided to excavate and restore Babs.
-The site of the burial was identified from old photographs, but it was found to be within the perimeter of the present-day rocket establishment.
+The site of the burial was identified from old photographs, but it was found to be within the perimeter of the MoD Pendine military range.
 The military authorities granted permission for the excavation on condition that Parry-Thomas's next of kin did not object.
-It took Wyn Owen two years to locate a living relative, a nephew living in Walsall, and finally the wreck was recovered.
+It took Wyn Owen two years to locate a living relative, a nephew living in Walsall, and the wreck was then recovered.
 This recovery was controversial at the time, less so after the successful restoration.
 The prevailing opinion was that the wreck would be unsalvageable for anything more than a pitiful museum display.
 Few expected that the wreck would ever resemble a car again, let alone be restored to running order.

 The car was in very poor condition.
 Much of the bodywork had corroded, so a new body had to be constructed, melding in where possible any existing original material.
 The mechanical running gear though was in good condition.
 Even where components could not be used, they were sufficiently preserved to act as a pattern.
 The engine was salvageable, but many new replacement parts had to be made from original designs.